0xLevitacao/trabalho-iw/README.md

    ```bash
    npm install
    ```
-3. Create a .env file in the root directory with:
+3. Create a .env file in the backend directory with:
    ```
    MONGODB_URI=your_mongodb_connection_string
    ADMIN_PASSWORD=your_admin_password